-The tomato boasts many antioxidant qualities, but is specifically known for its lycopene content.
+The tomato boasts many antioxidant qualities but is specifically known for its lycopene content.
 Antioxidants aren’t commonly known for their bone health qualities, but maybe they should be.
 Recent research has now linked tomato intake to bone health in a study that removed lycopene from postmenopausal women for four weeks.
-The results showed that the women started to show signs of oxidative stress in their bones and changes in bone tissue.
+The results showed that women started to show signs of oxidative stress in their bones and changes in bone tissue.

 Avoiding canned goods whenever possible, or switching to glass containers:

 Many brands of canned foods contain BPA – a chemical linked to serious health problems.
 That’s why it’s smart to steer clear of canned foods or switch over to brands that use glass containers instead.

 - Using a sharp knife, slice an X into the tomatoes.Gently place the tomatoes into the boiling water.Boil the tomatoes for 25 seconds.
 Do not boil them for longer than 25-30 seconds or they will begin to soften and cook.

 - Remove the tomatoes immediately from the boiling water.
 Place the tomatoes directly into the cold water and let them cool off.
 Remove the tomatoes from the water.
 Begin peeling the skin at the X, pulling the skin back gently.